Dutch food bucket list – 30 Foods you must try in the Netherlands

 Rookworst – Smoked sausage

 ‘Rookworst’ is made of ground meat mixed with spices and salt.
 It is often served with ‘stamppot’ or you can buy it on a bun in a shop.
-The Dutch shop ‘Hema’ is famous for their own typical ‘rookworst’, but you can also buy it in every supermarket and heat it at home.
-Then I recommend you buy a ‘rookworst’ of the brand ‘UNOX’.
+The Dutch shop ‘Hema’ is famous for their own typical ‘rookworst’.
+You can buy it with a nice warm bun.
+You can also find the rookworsten in supermarkets and heat it at home.
+The ‘rookworsten’ of the brand ‘UNOX’ are really good.

 Haring – Salted raw fish served with chopped onions